FIRST-YEAR STUDENT | 2.0-2.79 GPA

 No credit is given for the Preparing for College Workshop.

-Since you are not an enrolled student at Utah State University until you successfully complete the Preparing for College Workshop and begin your starting semester, you are not able to live in on-campus housing or use various student services that are available to enrolled students while you are taking your Preparing for College Workshop.
+Since you are not an admitted student at Utah State University until you successfully complete the Preparing for College Workshop and begin your starting semester, you are not able to live in on-campus housing or use various student services that are available to enrolled students while you are taking your Preparing for College Workshop.

 If you need a little more time to complete your workshop, you can request to have your admission moved to the following semester.
-If applicable, you will be unenrolled from classes.
-Please note that you should consider the likelihood of your completing the workshop by the deadline prior to signing any housing contracts (see housing FAQ).

 The Earned Admission path is for first-year students.
 It is typically NOT available for transfer students and returning USU students, although exceptions may be made on a case-by-case basis as determined by the Admission Committee.
 Prior approval from the Admissions Office is required of all participants.

 After you apply and are offered the Earned Admission pathway, you will be sent an email with the Preparing for College Workshop registration information.
-Registration for the workshop opens October 2, 2023.

 Upon completion of the workshop, you will be admitted in good standing to Utah State University.